mindsensors/PiStorms/CONTRIBUTING.md

 - Log files are also accessible from the web interface

+### Blockly
+> Blockly is library that adds a visual code editor to web and Android apps.
+The Blockly editor uses interlocking, graphical blocks to represent code concepts like variables, logical expressions, loops, and more.
+It allows users to apply programming principles without having to worry about syntax or the intimidation of a blinking cursor on the command line.

+On the programs tab of the web interface lets you edit text, or Blockly programs.
+You can think of Blockly like Scratch, but built with extensibility in mind.
+There are a set of standard blocks, then we add in blocks for the PiStorms, such as those for reading sensors, moving motors, and drawing on the screen.
+You can find a blog post introducing the systen [here](http://www.mindsensors.com/blog/pistorms/visual-programming-for-pistorms-robots).

+Diving in to the nitty-gritty, let's look at how we add these blocks.
+Each block has two components: a definition of how the block should look (input/output, connections, etc.) and how to generate code from that visual block.
+These are referred to as the *Block Definition* and the *Generator*.
+In this project we are using JavaScript to define the block and JavaScript to generate the Python code for each block.

+The left sidebar of the Blockly editor is called the *toolbox*.
+This is defined in `www/html/programs.php`, in an <xml> tag with the id="toolbox".
+To avoid this file being literally thousands of lines long, we use php to include the files in `www/html/blockly/`.
+Each file in this directory defines a category, and creates the block definition and generator.

+First is a <category> tag which defines the category and which blocks it consists of.
+If you add a block but don't see it in the toolbox, you likely forgot to add an entry to this xml.
+Also check the spelling of the `type` attribute of your <block> tag, it might not match what you define later.
+Alternatively, if you see a small black block then it could not find a block definition matching that `type`.

+The `name` attribute of the <category> tag is the label that will appear for the user in the toolbox.
+The `colour` attribute (yes, must have British spelling) defines the color of the small bar to the left of the category label.
+Note this does not affect the color of the blocks *inside* this category, those are defined individually.

+Some further content might be included in the <block> tag to define the default arguments (?). <sep> tags are used to adjust the spacing between blocks.
+By default there is a gap size of 20 between blocks, so specifying a gap of 5 will pull the blocks closer together, while something larger like 50 will visually separate them into groups.

+Then there is the <script> tag.
+Here we detail the block definition and generator.
+The [Blockly Developer Tools](https://blockly-demo.appspot.com/static/demos/blockfactory/index.html) is a great resource for experimenting with the creation of blocks and learning how the block definition works.
+If you do use this tool be sure to change the block definition language from JSON to JavaScript and that target language of the generator to Python.

+Shortly after the xml toolbox definition there's a short script.
+This `GET`s the `isgrx` endpoint from MSWeb (see [services](https://github.com/mindsensors/PiStorms/blob/master/CONTRIBUTING.md#services)).
+Note the toolbox includes both the GRX and standard PiStorms categories.
+The script removes the categories which are not pertinent to the current device.
+Note to avoid duplicate category names, the GRX equivalents are postponed with a `_GRX`, which is then removed after that category for the standard PiStorms is removes.

+A better way to do this might be to include only the standard PiStorms categories and possibly replace them when the page loads.
+This would happen before the user is able to open a Blockly program, so they wouldn't notice.
+However, to keep things consistent (all content in the `www/html/blockly` directory loaded when the page is generated through PHP), this approach was avoided.
+JavaScript would have to be able to request the GRX categories to include via MSWeb.

+As each file in `www/html/blockly` is directly included, the <script> tags will also appear inside of the xml tag.
+Perhaps this shouldn't be the case, but it works and is much cleaner to have the block definitions and generators in the same file as the related xml.

+A helper function `makeBlock` was tested in `www/html/blockly/servos.php`.
+This was added in an attempt to make the block definitions and generators easier to read.
+I believe it succeeds in this and should be considered for use in the other `www/html/blockly` files.

+### Services
+- MSDriver.sh
+- MSBrowser.sh
+- MSWeb.sh

+### Executables
+- psm_shutdown
+- swarmserver

 ## Coordinate systems

 | ​ | ​ | ​ |